 It offers improved performance, cost-efficiency, simplicity, minimal latency, and support for resource-intensive tasks.

-It lacks data redundancy, increases the risk of data loss with a single drive failure, has limited fault tolerance.
+It lacks data redundancy, increases the risk of data loss with a single drive failure, and has limited fault tolerance.

 RAID 0 configuration involves striping data across multiple drives, boosting performance.
 The process includes data striping, combining data, and using code representation for illustration.